rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 | RsyncUI   | SwiftUI, Swift | declarativ  (SwiftUI)     | 6 May 2021 |
 | RsyncOSX   | Swift, Storyboard   | imperativ (Swift)    | 14 March 2016 |

-## Disqus

-At the bottom of the page you can use Disqus to ask questions, suggest enhancments and report bugs.

 # Ready to start using RsyncUI

 ## New tasks, verify and synchronize data